The outdoor dining room at Hadrian's Villa in Tivoli

 Applying to study Classics

-For other subject choices, please see our Subject Matters leaflet.
-Subjects that offer a grounding in the skills required for the course, such as languages, essay-based subjects, history, history of art and literary criticism, are particularly useful but we are happy to admit students with a science-based background as well.
+For other subject choices, please see the general advice on subject choices.
+Subjects that offer a grounding in the skills required for the course, such as languages, classical civilisation, english (language or literature), history, history of art and literary criticism, are particularly useful, but we are happy to admit students with a science-based backgrounds as well.